 - Save partial data (e.g., create a user profile) so user does not have to input data again for repeat testing.

 - Ensure that all data entry fields are assigned screen reader-compatible labels.

 Assistive Technology Compatibility

-Digital instructions should be provided on a website that conforms to WCAG 2.1 AA standard, and one that has been rigorously tested with assistive technology such as screen readers and voice dictation software.
+Digital instructions should be provided on a website that conforms to WCAG 2.1 AA standard and has undergone rigorous testing with assistive technology such as screen readers and voice dictation software.

 IssueFormatting incompatible with screen reader

 Not all digital test instructions are compatible with screen readers.
 Key elements are often coded incorrectly or in a format that screen readers cannot detect, meaning content may be out of order, incomplete, or incomprehensible.
 Test instructions may be provided in a format that is not compatible with use on a smartphone or tablet or that cannot be digested by native OS accessibility features.